 Custom Labels on Google Shopping are basically offering you the opportunity to create groups of products based on conditions you are able to set your self.
 You can create up to 5 custom label fields and define your own values for every custom label.
-Adding these values for every individual product allows you to segment the biddings on your PLA’s within your Shopping Campaigns.
+Adding these values for every individual product allows you to segment the biddings on your Product Listing Ad’s within your Shopping Campaigns.
 Lets run by some examples on how to use this in your online marketing strategy.

 You probably have certain products that sell the best or have the most demand for it.
 Most likely these products generate higher search volumes and can draw customers into your shop.
 This means you might like to increase your bids on this specific group of products.
 Setting up a custom label called for example ‘Turnover’ and using values like ‘High turnover’ and ‘Low turnover’ enables you to identify these products in your shopping campaigns and set separate bids.

 There are always products that generate a lot of traffic to your shop but people just don’t buy them that much or not at all.
 This indicates that you probably spent quite some CPC budget on these products without generating noteworthy revenue.
 You start by filtering these products based on high cost and no relevant sales and set a custom label value for them.
 This offers you the ability to set a lower or maybe no bid at all and saves you money and increases your ROI.

 You can also create a custom label for products that deserve extra attention.
 Products that are on sale, new products you added recently or products you can’t seem to get rid of.
 Bidding up on these products will give them the extra clicks and sales you were looking for.

 If your product data is enriched with information like margin or revenue you are able to set up a custom label for products with a certain margin or revenue group.
 Setting lower bids on products with a low margin/revenue and higher bids for products with a high margin/revenue ensures that your Cost Of Sale (COS) is always in line with your margin.